-Our how to write for the web interactive training course will show you all the vital secrets - the best practice for writing online, how the right language makes your web copy easier to read, examples of good web writing, tops tips for writing online, making the most of search engines and attracting more people to your site.
+Take our writing for the web interactive training course and learn all the vital secrets - the best practice for writing online, how the right language makes your web copy easier to read, examples of good web writing, tops tips for writing online, making the most of search engines and attracting more people to your site.

 Thanks very much for your help and advice - you've provided an invaluable insight into the fundamentals of writing for online.

 This course is great if you are about to, or have just started, writing for the web, either professionally or personally.

 Part 1: Reading on the web is different to reading print.
 Find out how so you can make your writing work online

 Part 2: Pull readers to your site by writing to attract search engines, then learn how to keep them reading

 Part 3: Get your information in the right order.
 It will make the maximum impact on your readers – and keep them coming back for more

 Part 4: Make the most of the media; see how images and video play a role in getting your message across

 - All the ways that web content differs from the printed word

 - The essential techniques for effective online writing